stoyq/heart-disease-predictor/README.md

     <http://localhost:8899>

-3. Run the analysis (next section).
-When finished, go back to the terminal to stop the running container by:
+3. This will start Jupyter Lab.
+Click on Terminal icon and navigate to the root of the project directory (you will know you are at the root of the project if `ls` shows the same files as you see above.
+Once you are at the root of the project, you are ready to run the analysis (next section).
+When finished, go back to the terminal (where you typed `make up`) to stop the running container by:

     ```
     make stop